VetMed Team

 Anatomy of the Dog's Nose

-Nasal Passage: This is the channel that allows airflow and has tiny hair to filter out foreign substances.
+Nasal Passageway: This is the channel that allows airflow through the nasal cavity.

 Risks and Complications

-Infections: The presence of a foreign body can be a breeding ground for bacteria.
+Infections: The presence of a foreign body can promote bacterial overgrowth or fungal infection.

-Sinusitis: Inflammation of the sinuses may occur due to a chronic foreign body.
+Rhinosinusitis: Inflammation of the nasal cavity or sinuses may occur due to a chronic foreign body.
+Inflammation may become severe resulting in destruction of the normal structures within the nasal cavity.

 Can You Prevent Dogs From Getting Things Stuck in Their Noses?